williamho123/EECS371/README.md

 ## Use the query: (requirementNotMet ?student ?major ?r)

 This query will return the set of all requirments that a student has yet to complete to earn degree with some major.
-Note that while ?student and ?major can be bound, ?r should be left free as it is the return variable.
-(e.g. (requirementNotMet Julie Electives ?r))
+Note that while ?student and ?major can be bound, ?r should be left free as it is the return variable.(e.g. (requirementNotMet Julie Electives ?r))

 ## Use the query: (passedRequirementCourse ?student ?requirement ?course)

 This query will return all course passed by some student that fulfill some requirement.
-All or some of these variables can be bound for more precision (e.g. (passedRequirementCourse Julie Econ_FieldCourseRequirment ?course))
+All or some of these variables can be bound for more precision (e.g. (passedRequirementCourse Julie Econ_FieldCourseRequirment ?course)).

 Predicates that work with this query include: Econ_FieldCourseRequirement, Econ_RelatedFieldsCourseRequirement, Econ_EconometricsRequirement, Econ_StatsRequirement.

 ## Use the query: (completedDistroArea ?student ?area)